phoenix-rtos/phoenix-rtos-doc/kernel/proc/README.md

 specified execution mode the processor programming model is extended with instructions specific for this mode and address spaces specific to this mode are accessible for the program.
 When execution on particular execution mode finishes program returns to the previous mode and restores previous program execution context.
 This return is performed using special processor instruction.
-On most processors it is the instruction use to notify of the end of interrupt handling.
+On most processors, it is the instruction used to notify of the end of interrupt handling.

 ## Process separation

 Phoenix-RTOS process model based on address spaces complemented by execution modes constitutes a very powerful mechanism for program separation.
 Global address spaces can be selectively mapped into the linear address space of selected processes.
-Private address spaces can effectively prevent the interference between processes, but they can be seamlessly used when MMU is available.
+Private address spaces can effectively prevent interference between processes, but they can be seamlessly used when MMU is available.

-Some address spaces (e.g. kernel address space) can be attributed with the processor execution mode required to access to them.
+Some address spaces (e.g. kernel address space) can be attributed with the processor execution mode required to access them.
 Using extended processor execution modes (e.g. ARM TrustZone or IA32 rings) the intermediate privilege modes can be introduced.
-This technique allows to separate the sensitive parts or program executed within a process from other parts.
+This technique allows for separating the sensitive parts or program executed within a process from other parts.
 Privileged and separated address spaces mapped into many processes can consist shared data and code used for example for emulation or to implement managed execution environments.